Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-You might be interested in trying to grow gardenias from cuttings.
-Is it actually possible to root gardenias in water, though?
+That said, you might be interested in growing gardenias from cuttings.
+But now you’re wondering if it’s possible to root gardenias in water.

 Yes, They Can

-Before moving forward, you should know that you certainly can root gardenia cuttings in water.
-You just need to understand how to approach things so that you can get good results.
+Yes, you can root gardenia cuttings in water.
+You just need to understand how to propagate them properly using this method to succeed.

 Take a Cutting